bcgov/CITZ-HybridWorkplace/README.md

   - Docker
   - Node.js (for development only)

-### Build
+### Build for Production

 1. Navigate to project root directory where `docker-compose.yaml` is located.

 2. Use the command: `docker-compose --profile prod up -d --build`.
-	- (Optional) Use `docker-compose --profile dev up -d --build` to run the API container with [nodemon](https://www.npmjs.com/package/nodemon).
-The API will take a short time to finish setup after Docker reports it as running.
-Once the container reports as 'healthy' (query with `docker ps`), the API is successfully running.

 3. The containers for the client, server, and database should now be running.
-	- Confirm this with `docker ps` to see if containers are running and marked as healthy.
+  - Confirm this with `docker ps` to see if containers (hwp-api & mongodb) are running and marked as healthy.

+If you have **npm** installed, use `npm run prod` from the project root as a shortcut.

+### Build for Development

+This version allows for hotloading of the API and frontend.
+Containers can stay up while changes are made.
+There is a short delay for changes as the service restarts/recompiles.
+Changes to the node_modules folder will require a rebuild of the containers.

+1. Navigate to project root directory where `docker-compose.yaml` is located.

+2. Use the command: `docker-compose --profile dev up --build`.

+3. The containers for the client, server, and database should now be running.
+They are ready to use as soon as the API reports a connection to Mongo and the frontend reports the page has complied.

+If you have **npm** installed, use `npm run dev` from the project root as a shortcut.

 ### Teardown